Click any of the Tabs below to Learn More about our Programs and Events

 This event was held at Nemacolin Shooting Academy in May of each year.
 Participants shot at 35 sporting clay stations over a 140-acre complex.
 They were provided lunch, drinks and swag bags and were able to bid on silent auction and raffle items.
 Price to participate was $200 per person.

-We help meet the needs of children and/or families facing hardships due to traumatic injury, illness, or financial crisis.
+We are a 501C (3) Non-Profit that helps meet the needs of children and/or families facing hardships due to traumatic injury, illness, or financial crisis.